Lemon (Container Grown) Growing Guide

 In spring, summer and autumn feed with a high nitrogen organic fertiliser.
 Fertilise more if you see yellowing leaves.

 Lemons and other citrus are heavy feeders that resent close company, so companion plants have to be planted a little way away.

 Single Plants: 60cm (1' 11") each way (minimum)

 Rows: 60cm (1' 11") with 60cm (1' 11") row gap (minimum)

 Sow and Plant

 Grow in containers of rich compost to keep plants compact and to make it easy to bring plants indoors for the winter.
 Good drainage is essential.
 Start small plants in containers at least 30cm (1ft) wide and pot them up a size yearly until they reach mature size.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.

 Pick when richly coloured and fully ripe.
 Picking can continue for several weeks as fruits do not ripen all at once.

+Grow outdoors in the warmer months to expose plants to heat and pollinators and to avoid most pests.
 Soft soap sprays can help against scale insects and mealybugs.